Weak limits for exploratory plots in the analysis of extremes: Limit results for the ME Plots

 \subsection{ME plot in the regularly varying case}

-\cite{yang:1978} does not explain the behavior of $ \hat M(u)$ near the right end point of $ F$.
+The behavior of $ \hat M(u)$ near the right end-point of $ F$ is not explained in Yang~\cite{yang1978}.
 Here we study the asymptotic properties of the ME plot when the explicit form of the distribution $ F$ is not known.
-As we had discussed for the QQ plots case, suppose we want to test for the null hypothesis that $ \bar F\in RV_{ 1/\xi}$ for some $ \xi>0$. \cite{ghosh:resnick:2009} proved the limit in probability of a suitably scaled version of the ME plot under this null hypothesis: \begin{Theorem} If $ X_{ 1},\ldots,X_{ n}$ are i.i.d. observations with distribution $ F$ satisfying $ \bar F\in RV_{ -1/\xi }$ with $ 0<\xi<1$, then in $ \mathcal{F}$
+Ghosh and Resnick~\cite{ghoshresnick2009} proved the limit in probability of a suitably scaled version of the ME plot under the following null hypothesis: \begin{Theorem} If $ X_{ 1},\ldots,X_{ n}$ are i.i.d. observations with distribution $ F$ satisfying $ \bar F\in RV_{ -1/\xi}$ with $ 0<\xi<1$, then in $ \mathcal{F}$,

 \end{Theorem}